January 2021 update

 The next few months are going to be tough, particularly as we face cold, winter conditions, rather than the sunshine we experienced the first time round.
 The Hungerford Self-Isolation Support Network is alive and active and is here to help the town once again.
 Just as before, if you need assistance with shopping or prescriptions, and you have no family or local neighbourly support to turn to, then please call Geordie on 07836 330815.
 Once again, this service is free.

-On 16 March 2020, Geordie Taylor set up the Hungerford Self-isolation Network (see his letter below).
-By the end of the month, over 200 volunteers had come forward andthewse are currently providing support services of one kind or another for over 130 households.
+On 16 March 2020, Geordie Taylor (pictured below) set up the Hungerford Self-isolation Network.
+At its height, over 200 volunteers had come forward, providing support services of one kind or another for over 130 households.

-‘The response from the people of Hungerford has been amazing,’ the Mayor Helen Simpson said.
+‘The response from the people of Hungerford has been amazing,’ the Mayor Helen Simpson said in April 2020.
 ‘Knowing the town and its people as I do, I’m not surprised.
 On behalf of the Town Council, I’d like to thank Geordie for getting this off the ground so quickly and effectively.
 The Town Council is happy to encourage and support these kind of initiatives but these only work if someone can step forward and run them.
 I’m delighted this has happened on this occasion.’